jwkidd3/react-workshop/lessons/10-tailwindcss/A-css-and-react.md

 ---
-description: "Brian teaches you to set up the latest hotness in CSS for large scale projects, Tailwind CSS."
+description: "  teaches you to set up the latest hotness in CSS for large scale projects, Tailwind CSS."
 title: "CSS and React"
 ---